-Joseph had been made second in command over all Egypt and diligently prepared for the famine to come.
+When we last saw Joseph, he had been made second-in-command over all Egypt and diligently prepared the nation for the famine to come.
 When it finally hit, Egypt was ready and the people prospered because of Joseph's preparations.
-The people in other countries, however, didn't fare so well, and soon Joseph's brothers were sent to buy grain from the Egyptians.
-Joseph saw his brothers, but wanted to be certain that his father and younger brother Benjamin were alive and well, so he sent for them.
-After planting gold in their bags, and then accusing them of stealing, his brothers confessed to their actions against Joseph, showing their remorse and contrition.
-Joseph revealed himself to them and forgave them for their betrayal.
-He was then reunited with his father.
+The people in other countries, however, didn't fare so well, and soon Joseph's brothers were sent to buy grain from the Egyptians (Genesis 42).
+Joseph saw his brothers, but they didn't recognize him, and he wanted to be certain that his father and younger brother Benjamin (who stayed behind with Jacob) were alive and well, so he told them to bring Benjamin to him.
+When they returned to their father, he was against the idea, but hunger led him to agree (Genesis 43).